DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 9) After cold ADC test completes (or fails):
    ----------------------------------------
-    * Remove the basket quickly
+    * Pull the basket out of the LN quickly
-    * cover with plastic bag using clothes pegs to close the bag
+    * Cover with plastic bag while still hanging and use clothes pegs to close the bag
-    * Wait for 10 minutes till cables warm up
+    * Wait for 10 minutes till cables warm up.
+Use timer to time yourself.
     * Dress the cables and tie them off with the velcro.
-    * Tag basket and put it under the table.
+    * Tag basket, remove it from the pulley and put it under the table.
       REMEMBER TO INDICATE TEST STATUS ON THE TAG!
+    * Leave covered basket under the table to dry further for another 10 minutes (use timer)
+    * If the test failed to complete, put a mark against the board number on the whiteboard in the column corresponding to the board.
+    * If the test completed successfully remove any marks in the board column on the whiteboard

 15) Drying instructions:
     --------------------
-      * Wait 15 minutes for the board in the bag to reach room temperature.
+      * Wait 10 minutes for the board in the bag to reach room temperature.
       * Remove board and uncable.
       * Remove chip from clamshell and put it in the appropriate box:  good if a test completed bad if it didnt
       * Put wet board in the drying box with the blow dryer set to 120F.
 Put the cold ends of the cables in drying box
+      * If the board failed twice in a row (see whiteboard) - put it in the bad board cardboard box.